$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Experiments

 \section{Experiments}

-In this section, we first introduce the experimental setup, evaluations, and baselines.
+In this section, we first introduce the experimental and evaluation setups.
 Later, we delve into the qualitative and quantitative results.

 \paragraph{\textbf{Training and inference details.}} We initialize our model, \ours, equipped with 34M parameters.
 We train our model on an image-text interleaved dataset of 2M instances, partitioned into 1.6M for training and 0.4M for validation.
 The model is specifically tuned for the Kandinsky v2.2 diffusion image decoder.
 Therefore, we use pre-trained OpenCLIP-ViT-G/14\footnote{\url{https://huggingface.co/laion/CLIP-ViT-g-14-laion2B-s12B-b42K}} as the text and vision encoders, ensuring alignment with Kandinsky v2.2 image embeddings.
 Training is executed on 2 x A100 GPUs, leveraging a per-GPU batch size of 512 and a peak learning rate of 0.00005, across approximately 100,000 iterations, summing up to 74 GPU hours.
 During inference, the model employs 50 DDIM steps and 7.5 classifier-free guidance for the Kandinsky v2.2 diffusion image generator.
 Adhering to baseline methodologies, we perform the P-T2I following the baseline papers' protocols.
 For \ours, target subject pixel regions in reference images are segmented before embedding extraction via the CLIP(vision) encoder.
-We drop the canny edge map during inference unless specified explicitly.
+We drop the Canny edge map during inference unless specified explicitly.
+Unless specified all results (quantitative and qualitative) are without concept-specific additional fine-tuning.

 \paragraph{\textbf{Evaluation setup.}} We primarily utilize Dreambench (encompassing 30 unique concepts with 25 prompts per concept) for qualitative and quantitative evaluations using DINO and CLIP-based metrics~\cite{ruiz2023dreambooth}.
-Due to their limitations, we extend our evaluations on the ConceptBed~\cite{patel2023conceptbed} benchmark (covering 80 diverse imagenet concepts and a total of 33K composite prompts), where we report performance on concept replication, concept, and composition alignment using the Concept Confidence Deviation ($CCD (\downarrow)$) metric.
+Due to their limitations, we extend our evaluations on the ConceptBed~\cite{patel2023conceptbed} benchmark (covering 80 diverse imagenet concepts and a total of 33K composite prompts), where we report performance on concept replication, concept, and composition alignment using the Concept Confidence Deviation ($CCD$) metric~\cite{patel2023conceptbed}.
+We extend Dreambench for multi-subject customization and present the Multibench dataset.
+Multibench contains about 24 unique concepts and 15 diverse prompts that result in 904 two-subject specific prompts and 1476 three-subject specific prompts.
+We provide further details about the Multibench in supplementary materials.